codyzu/cpinfo19-site/m2/apis.md

 [Here](https://www.here.com/) offers several location tools, including a **geocoding API**.
 With their freemium plan we can make 250000 requests per month for free.

 1. Go to https://developer.here.com/sign-up?create=Freemium-Basic and create a freemium account.
-1. Once you have created a freemium project, on the project details page, copy the `APP ID` and `APP CODE`.
+1. Once you have created a freemium project, on the project details page, copy the `APP ID` and `APP CODE`:
    ![here api keys](images/here-api.jpg)
 1. The [here geocode api documentation](https://developer.here.com/documentation/geocoder/topics/quick-start-geocode.html) shows how we can make an api request.
 1. Open https://geocoder.api.here.com/6.2/geocode.json?app_id=YOUR_APP_ID&app_code=YOUR_APP_CODE&searchtext=annecy+france to see the geocode results for Annecy, France.